anynines/a9s-kubernetes-training/website/docs/10-overview.md

 This training has been created by anynines CEO Julian Fischer for the *Cloud Computing* lecture held together with Prof. Esch at the Saarland University of Applied Sciences (HTWdS).

 The training therefore targets at developers entering the world of containerization and Kubernetes.
-Ever interested person who as mastered the basics of at least one programming language should be able to follow the training.
+Every interested person who has mastered the basics of at least one programming language should be able to follow the training.

 ## Training Structure